rymarinelli/ComPromptMized/README.md

 By default the script assigns Mailcow to the `172.30.1.0/24` subnet to avoid conflicts with existing Docker networks.
 Override this by setting `MAILCOW_IPV4_NETWORK` (and optionally `MAILCOW_IPV4_ADDRESS`) before running if your environment requires a different range.

+Press `Ctrl+C` when you're finished with the demo; the script automatically shuts down the Mailcow stack and removes its network to prevent conflicts on the next run.

 ### Manual setup

 1. Install uv if needed: